Chinese folk religion: 19th–20th century

 Zitong altar in a temple of Quanzhou, Fujian.
 To his left there is a statue of Kuixing.

 The ancient Chinese religion was subject to persecution in the 19th and 20th centuries.
+In 1898, Kang Youwei persuaded the Emperor to issue an edict confiscating temples which were not performing state sacrifices and turn them into schools.
+The temple confiscations were shortly reversed.
 Many ancient temples were destroyed during the Taiping Rebellion and the Boxer Rebellion in the late 1800s.
 After the Xinhai Revolution of 1911 "most temples were turned to other uses or were destroyed, with a few changed into schools".
 During the Japanese invasion of China between 1937 and 1945 many temples were used as barracks by soldiers and destroyed in warfare.

 In the past, popular cults were regulated by imperial government policies, promoting certain deities while suppressing others.
 In the 20th century, with the decline of the Qing dynasty, increasing urbanisation and Western influence, the issue for the new intellectuals who looked to the West was no longer controlling unauthorised worship of unregistered gods but the ancient Chinese religion itself, which they perceived as an issue halting modernisation.
+In 1898, Kang Youwei persuaded the Emperor to issue an edict confiscating folk religion temples which were not performing state sacrifices and turn them into schools.
+The temple confiscations were shortly reversed.

 By 1899, 400 syncretic temples that combined folk religion elements and gods with Buddhist, Taoist, and/or Confucianist gods existed on the American West Coast alone.